Salford City F.C.: 2014 to 2017: Takeover by the Class of '92

 Despite the promising start, a dip in form during December resulted in only four wins from the following 11 matches, which saw the team fall behind Darlington at the top of the league.
 As a result, Power was sacked in January 2015 after 18 months in the role.
 Scholes and Phil Neville acted as caretaker managers for the subsequent match against Kendal Town, before announcing the arrival of the new managerial team of Anthony Johnson and Bernard Morley.
 Johnson and Morley had led Ramsbottom United to promotion from the NPL Division One North during the previous season.
 The new managerial team went on to win 15 of the remaining 17 matches of the season, a feat which saw them regain their place at the top of the table.
 With Darlington failing to win their penultimate match of the season, Salford were crowned champions, guaranteeing promotion to the NPL Premier Division.
 The championship was celebrated with Salford recording their ninth consecutive win in a 5–0 victory over Ossett Town in front of a crowd of over 1,100.

 Johnson and Morley's first full season at the club began with a 0–0 home draw with Marine.
-The club reached the 1st Round of the FA Cup for the first time in their 25-year association with the competition, having defeated fellow league side Whitby Town, Curzon Ashton and Bradford (Park Avenue) from the National League North, and Southport from the National League in the Qualifying Rounds.
-In front of a sell-out crowd of 1,400 and airing on live the BBC, Salford scored a famous 2–0 win over League Two side Notts County at Moor Lane, with goals from Danny Webber and substitute Richie Allen.
+The club reached the 1st round of the FA Cup for the first time in their 25-year association with the competition, having defeated fellow league side Whitby Town, Curzon Ashton and Bradford (Park Avenue) from the National League North, and Southport from the National League in the qualifying rounds.
+In front of a sell-out crowd of 1,400 and airing live on the BBC, Salford scored a famous 2–0 win over League Two side Notts County at Moor Lane, with goals from Danny Webber and substitute Richie Allen.
 In the 2nd round, they were drawn at home to another League Two side, Hartlepool United, A 1–1 draw, again televised on the BBC, earned Salford a replay, this time aired on BT Sport, where they took Hartlepool to extra-time before succumbing 2–0.

 In January, Salford beat Barwell 7–0 to move second in the table.
 Having been in the top five places for the majority of the season, Salford eventually finished third behind champions Darlington 1883 and runners-up Blyth Spartans to claim a playoff place.
 Ashton United were defeated 3–1 in the semi-final at Moor Lane, which was followed up four days later with a 3–2 win over Workington at the same venue in front of nearly 2,000 spectators.
 The Ammies' scored twice in the final eleven minutes to claim their place in the National League North for the 2016–17 season, the highest level the club had ever reached in their 76-year history.